As

 noun: drizzle

-"Scotland will be cloudy with patchy drizzle"
+- 1.light rain falling in very fine drops."Scotland will be cloudy with patchy drizzle"

-synonyms:fine rain, Scotch mist, sprinkle of rain, light shower, spray; More
+synonyms: fine rain, Scotch mist, sprinkle of rain, light shower, spray; More

 "they shivered in the cold drizzle"